FREQUENTLY ASKED QUESTION

 Q. Are there Internet Cafes in Vaison-la-Romaine?

 Yes.
-Wifi Internet access is available at several of the cafés in the center of town using your own computer as well as at the copy shop Vaison 2 Mil's on the Cours Taulignan.
+Wifi Internet access is available at several of the cafés in the center of town using your own computer or telephone.
+Ask the waiter for the password (mot de passe.)

 Patricia Wells is committed to protecting your privacy.
 You can visit most pages on this site without giving us any information about yourself.
 But sometimes we do need information to provide the services that you request.